-Your first step to apply for grants, federal work study, need-based scholarships (including HOPE), and student loans is to complete the Free Application for Federal Student Aid (FAFSA).
-The priority deadline is February 15.
+The first step to apply for scholarships (including HOPE) is to complete the Free Application for Federal Student Aid.
+The priority deadline is January 15.
+UT’s federal school code is 003530.

-Some UT colleges have information posted on the scholarships they offer:
+Some UT colleges have information posted on the scholarships they offer.
+Check with your college or department about other scholarship opportunities.

 Other Scholarship Sources and Information